chai-tang/CISC-325-Group-22/README.md

 - Block bank CSS can't fit more than four blocks at once
 - Block text isn't vertically centered
+- Most of the CSS is really ugly because josh made it

 # Planned Functionality: